inyoka/kumala/README.md

 # kumala

-Website with a school administration app built on the side to access the ERPnext School Administration Database.
+School Website with a school administration app being built on the side to access an ERPnext School Administration Database.

 The site is currently built with:
 Django 2.0.3